richonguzman/LoRa_APRS_NRF52840/LoRa_APRS_RAK4631_Digirepeater/README.md

 if you want to delete previous configuration , drag "NRF52840_DeleteConfig.uf2" into the folder/virtual disk when boards is in boot loader mode.

+- 2024.10.24 Ultra EcoMode added (uses 7mA at idle waiting for LoRa Packet instead of 13.4mA when not sleeping).
 - 2024.10.16 Code improved and minor bugs.
 - 2024.09.18 Battery Calculations Fix and full Configuration for Station and LoRa settings added.
 - 2024.09.17 Battery Pins correction proposal